ryantibs/tibbles-group/bib-guidelines.md

 # Bib Guidelines

 These are a set of guidelines for the formatting in bib files, particularly `general.bib` in the tibbles group repo.
-These are not "official" in any way, they're just my opinion and how I like to maintain the bib files.
+These are not "officia rulesl" in any way, they're just my opinion and how I like to maintain the bib files.
+The general rationale is that these are supposed to represent balance between something that is simple and easy to maintain, and close to traditional conventions.

-General note: for my cite keys, regardless of the type of entry (journal paper, conference paper, etc.) I always use the following structure:
+General note: for my cite keys, regardless of the type of entry (journal paper, conference paper, etc.) I use the following structure:

 ```
 (author-last-name)(year)(title-first-word)